 Dashboard parameters are global parameters that are mainly used to filter the data in a dashboard.
 They can be added to global filters, scenario filter, dashboard jumps, and scheduled tasks to control the output in the underlying scenario.

-MultiValue - It is used to filter multiple values in the data.
-To do this, you need to set the MultiValue property to 'True', or else it will filter only the first value from the data.
-It also provides you a Select All option to select all the items in the list of available values.
+MultiValue - When set to 'True', it filters multiple values in the data.
+Otherwise, it filters only the first value from the data.
+You can also choose 'Select All' option to select all the items in the list of the available values.

 Click the Document Settings tab on top of the designer and go to the Dashboard Parameters property.

 Click Show Items and then select Add Item.
 You can now add a new dashboard parameter.

 In the Parameter Setting dialog, specify the name for the dashboard parameter in the Name property.

 Set the Prompt property to some text that you want to display on the user interface to request an input.
 By default, this is same as the Name property.

 Choose a suitable data type for the parameter from the list, such as String, Integer, Bool, etc. which must match the data type of the attribute that it filters.
 For example, set the Data Type property to 'String' if you want to apply a filter on a data attribute of type String.

 Choose the type for the parameter, that is, MultiValue, Hidden, or Multiline and select the corresponding checkbox to it.